 Beta activity is ‘fast’ activity.
 It has a frequency of 14 and greater Hz.
 Beta activity reflects desynchronized active brain tissue.
 This wave usually seen on both sides in symmetrical distribution and is most evident frontally.

+It is generally regarded as a normal rhythm and is the dominant rhythm in those who are alert or anxious or who have their eyes open.
 It is the state that most of brain is in when we have our eyes open and are listening and thinking during analytical problem solving, judgment, decision making, processing information about the world around us.

+Also, Beta would represent overdrive or hyperdrive in our car scenario.
 The beta band has a relatively large range, and has been divided into low, midrange and high.

 Effects of Training: produce relaxed focus, improved attentive abilities, mental ability, focus, alertness.